Jacqui Kalin: International

 She played basketball for Team USA in the 2013 Maccabiah Games.
 Kalin led the team with a 14.3 points per game average, and the team won the gold medal.

 Kalin was a member of the Israel women's national basketball team in 2014 during the qualifying tournament for the 2015 European Women Championship.

 Honors

 Kalin was inducted into the National Jewish Sports Hall of Fame in 2013 and the Iowa Girls High School Athletic Union Hall of Fame in 2014.
 In 2017, she was inducted into the UNI Panthers Hall of Fame.
 That year she was also named to the Missouri Valley Conference Women’s Basketball 25-Year Team.

 Basketball administration career

 In July 2015, she became the Coordinator of Women's Basketball Operations for the Drake University women’s program, followed by a season as Assistant Women's Basketball Coach for the 2015–16 Drake Bulldogs women's basketball team.

-She now works for Herzl Camp in Webster, Wisconsin, as their staff development coordinator.
+She worked for Herzl Camp from 2018 to 2022 in Webster, Wisconsin, as their staff development coordinator.